Branching States as The Emergent Structure of a Quantum Universe

-To properly frame them recall that entanglement, intended as a feature of a many-body system, is dual to the concept of separable states, intended as a specific structure of quantum states.
+To properly frame the problem recall that entanglement, intended as a feature of a many-body system, is dual to the concept of separable states, intended as a specific structure of quantum states.
 That is, zero entanglement uniquely selects states that are separable.
 In more general terms, there is a duality between requiring that a given information-theoretic quantity has a specific value and the structure of compatible states.
-From this perspective, our work achieves two goals: First, we show conceptual and practical relevance of the tools of Geometric Quantum Mechanics (GQM), especially within the larger effort to characterize the structures of many-body quantum states compatible with a given subsystem phenomenology.
-Second, the intuition developed through GQM leads to a rigorous proof of the following: \emph{There is one and only one quantum-state structure compatible with QD's characterization of classical behavior: singly-branching states} (as defined in Refs.~\cite{robin1,robin2}).
-Hereafter, for simplicity, we refer to these states as {\it branching states}.
+From this perspective, our work achieves two goals: First, we show conceptual and practical relevance of the tools of {Conditional Ensembles (CE)}, especially within the larger effort to characterize the structures of many-body quantum states compatible with a given subsystem phenomenology.
+Second, the intuition developed through CE leads to a rigorous proof of the following: \emph{There is one and only one quantum-state structure compatible with QD's characterization of classical behavior: singly-branching states} (as defined in Refs.~\cite{robin1,robin2}).
+Hereafter, for simplicity, we refer to these states as {\it branching states}. {Furthermore, it is noteworthy that the tools of conditional ensembles are well-established in the literature~\cite{pe1,pe2,pe3,pe4,pe5,pe6} and have found importance in quantum thermodynamics and, in particular, in quantum thermometry~\cite{ce1,ce2,ce3,ce4,ce5,ce6,ce7}.
+In the present paper, we show how CE are informative tools in quantum foundations.}

 Our development is organized as follows.
-After a brief overview of QD, that introduces notation, we summarize GQM's basic notions, as detailed in Refs.~\cite{STROCCHI1966,Ashtekar1995,Brody2001,Ashtekar1995,Gibbons1992,Heslot1985,Kibble1979,fabioGQ2,fabioGQ1,fabioGQ3} and provide a geometric description for decoherence in the pointer basis.
-We proceed to show how the geometric picture identifies the branching form as the unique structure for the many-body globally pure-state compatible with QD.
-We then state the main result and sketch the proof, which is detailed in the Appendix.
+After a brief overview of QD, that introduces notation, we summarize CE's basic notions, as detailed in Refs.~\cite{STROCCHI1966,Ashtekar1995,Brody2001,Ashtekar1995,Gibbons1992,Heslot1985,Kibble1979,fabioGQ2,fabioGQ1,fabioGQ3,anza2024maximum} and provide a geometric description for decoherence in the pointer basis, {centered around the notion of conditional ensembles}.
+We proceed to show how {this ensemble picture} identifies the branching form as the unique structure for the many-body globally pure-state compatible with QD.
+We then state the main result and sketch the proof, which is detailed in the supplemental material.
 Finally, we discuss the implications of our results and provide a few forward-looking conclusions.